 Simply put,

-Trusted authorities such as RapidSSL or GeoTrust issue certificates which are installed to a single hostname.
+Trusted authorities such as RapidSSL or GeoTrust issue certificates that are installed to a single hostname.

-Even though every website should have SSL Certificate, you can perceive it as mandatory to have one, in case that :
+Even though every website should have an SSL Certificate, you can perceive it as mandatory to have one, in case:

 Conclusion

-While there are malevolent people online, you can prevent your data or the data of your users to fall in hands that no one wants it to be.
-To do that, you need to choose the right hosting, download and install plugins that will make your WordPress secure from hackers, use a strong password, and, of course, get an SSL Certificate(thus, encrypting the information gets in and out of your website).
+While there are malevolent people online, you can prevent your data or the data of your users to fall into the hands that no one wants them to be.
+To do that, you need to choose the right hosting, download and install plugins that will make your WordPress secure from hackers, use a strong password, and, of course, get an SSL Certificate(thus, encrypting the information that gets in and out of your website).

 Even Facebook and Yahoo became victims of data breaches.
 Yet, this shouldn’t stop anyone from creating his own website.